Poverty and crime mean Baltimore! You heard that before, right? Is Baltimore really that dangerous, though?

 Why is Baltimore so dangerous?

-Experts often point to factors like economic instability and high poverty rates in Baltimore to explain the city’s challenges.
+In 2024, experts attributed crime to factors like economic instability and high poverty rates in Baltimore.

-According to John Lenzner, Deputy to the U.S. Attorney in Maryland in 2021, gang activity also plays a major role in fueling violence and crime.
+John Lenzner, Deputy to the U.S. Attorney in Maryland, said gang activity also plays a major role in fueling violence and crime.

 Brian Robinson, a Baltimore resident since 1967, shares his perspective: